 The case where an attacker controls the control-flow-influencing register architecturally, i.e., via the Instruction Set Architecture (ISA), is closely related to traditional memory corruption attacks.
 These attacks can nowadays be mitigated by mechanisms such as stack smashing protection (SSP) and, in general, CFI implementations that check the validity of control flow metadata before control flow is transferred, thus detecting and preventing outcomes induced by attacker-controlled overwrites. \spac architectural overwrite attacks focus on the opportunity that the attacker has to speculatively bypass the checks introduced by these mitigations.

-We provide in \prettyref{lst:arc_bwd} and \prettyref{lst:arc_fwd} two snippets of code that illustrate the forward and backward edge cases for architectural overwrites.
-The structure of both cases is similar: the original value of the edge (\prettyref{line:copy_target}) is preserved in a safe location, after which, we assume that the architectural overwrite is performed (\prettyref{line:overwrite}) with an attacker-controlled value (e.g. through a buffer overflow).
-Afterwards, the program executes an integrity check on the forward or backward edge (\prettyref{line:intcheck}) before performing the control flow transfer (e.g. SSP or CFI check).
-To increase the success rate of the attack we try to maximize the speculation window caused by the integrity check, for instance by causing the eviction of its reference value -- in the snippet, this step is captured by a \Code{clflush} instruction (\prettyref{line:evict}).
-If the CPU mispredicts the outcome of the check, it might execute either a \Code{ret} (backward edge) or a \Code{call} (forward edge) which will transfer the control towards the attacker-controlled value used in the architectural overwrite (\prettyref{line:CFH}).
+We provide in \prettyref{lst:arc_bwd} the snippet of code that illustrate the backward edge case for architectural overwrites.
+A similar snippet for the forward edge case is reported in~\prettyref{lst:arc_fwd},~\prettyref{app:snippets}.
+The structure of both cases is similar: the original value of the edge (\prettyref{line:copy_target}) is preserved in a safe location, after which, we assume that the architectural overwrite is performed (\prettyref{line:overwrite}) with an attacker-controlled value (e.g., through a buffer overflow).
+Afterwards, the program executes an integrity check on the forward or backward edge (\prettyref{line:intcheck}) before performing the control flow transfer (e.g., SSP or CFI check).
+To increase the success rate of the attack, we try to maximize the speculation window caused by the integrity check, for instance by evicting its reference value -- in the snippet, this step is captured by a \Code{clflush} instruction (\prettyref{line:evict}).
+If the CPU mispredicts the outcome of the check, it might execute either a \Code{ret} (backward edge) or a \Code{call} (forward edge) which transfers the control towards the attacker-controlled value used in the architectural overwrite (\prettyref{line:CFH}).

-We follow the methodology of Mambretti et al.~\cite{mambretti19acsac} and test the snippet using the Speculator tool~\cite{SpeculatorGit}, which aids the detection of speculative control flow transfers by using performance monitor counters (PMC) and \emph{speculation markers}.
-Results show that on every CPU tested, control flow is indeed speculatively transferred to the overwritten location, thereby bypassing the checks during speculative execution.
-As shown in \prettyref{tab:speculator_tests}, speculative control flow hijacks are observed at least 95\% of the time for \prettyref{lst:arc_bwd} and 97\% of the time for \prettyref{lst:arc_fwd} on all tested architectures.
-We thus conclude that \spac attacks with architectural overwrites can result in speculative control flow hijacks.
-In \prettyref{sec:ssp} and \prettyref{sec:cfi}, we further analyze \spac architectural overwrites of backwards edges (for stack canaries) and forward edges (for CFI).